MohammedKhalidMC/Auto-Downloader/README.md

 # Auto-Downloader
- The project for Mod-Auto-Downloader for Minecraft utilizing the Modrinth API for downloads.
+A web app for automatically downloading Minecraft mods using the Modrinth API.

 ---

-# How To Use?
- Simply to use this web app click [here](<https://mohammedkhalidmc.github.io/Auto-Downloader/>) and select a version, press submit and the app will process your request and show a download button and by pressing that you get a .zip file with all your mods.
+## How to Use

+Simply click [here](https://mohammedkhalidmc.github.io/Auto-Downloader/), select a version, and press **Submit**.
+The app will process your request and generate a **Download** button.
+Clicking it will download a `.zip` file containing all the selected mods.